visgl/loaders.gl/CONTRIBUTING.md

 ## Code of Conduct

 Please be mindful of and adhere to the Linux Foundation's [Code of Conduct](https://lfprojects.org/policies/code-of-conduct/) when contributing to loaders.gl.

-## Development Environment

-To contribute, you will likely want to clone the loaders.gl repository and start by making sure you can install, build and run tests.

-See the [developer guide](https://loaders.gl/docs/dev-env) on the loaders.gl website for more information on how to get your environment set up for loaders.gl development.